Petroleo Brasileiro S.A. Petrobras - ADR - Preference Shares Shares Climb Infinity% Past Previous 52-Week High - Market Mover

 Petroleo Brasileiro S.A.
-Petrobras - ADR - Preference Shares (PBR.A) shares closed Infinity% higher than its previous 52 week high, giving the company a market cap of $68B.
+Petrobras - ADR - Preference Shares (PBR.A) shares closed Infinity% higher than its previous 52 week high, giving the company a market cap of $73B.
 The stock is currently flat year-to-date, flat over the past 12 months, and flat over the past five years.
-This week, the Dow Jones Industrial Average rose 5.5%, and the S&P 500 rose 6.6%.
+This week, the Dow Jones Industrial Average rose 0.4%, and the S&P 500 fell 0.2%.

 Trading Activity